-- With the rise of system safety, accidents have begun to be viewed in terms of the interactions among humans, machines, and the environment. - Models based on systems theory consider accidents as arising from the interactions between components of a system. - Safety is an emergent property. - Arises when the system components interact within an environment. - Emergent properties are controlled or enforced by a set of constraints related to the behavior of the system components. - Accidents result from interactions among components that violate these constraints. - Software often acts as a controller. - It embodies or enforces the constraints as it controls the component interactions. - It can contribute to an accident by not enforcing the appropriate constraints on behavior or by commanding behavior that violates the constraints.
+- With the rise of system safety, accidents have begun to be viewed in terms of the interactions among humans, machines, and the environment. - Models based on systems theory consider accidents as arising from the interactions between components of a system. - Safety is an emergent property. - Arises when the system components interact within an environment. - Emergent properties are controlled or enforced by a set of constraints related to the behavior of the system components. - Accidents result from interactions among components that violate these constraints. - Result from appropriate constraints on the interactions. - Software often acts as a controller. - It embodies or enforces the constraints as it controls the component interactions. - It can contribute to an accident by not enforcing the appropriate constraints on behavior or by commanding behavior that violates the constraints.

 - A system is merely an abstraction, so different types and levels of subsystems can be identified in these accident models. - Industrial engineering models divide the system into appropriate categories of production subsystems. - 1.
 Johansson - Physical, human, information, and management subsystems - 2.
 [175] - Organizational, socio-technical, and elementary human-machine level - 3.
-[299] - Physical, human (production workers), environmental, and managerial subsystems - Systems models describes accidents in terms of - Dysfunctional interactions - Control theory - Deviations and determining factors
+[299] - Physical, human (production workers), environmental, and managerial subsystems - Systems models describes accidents in terms of - Dysfunctional interactions - Control theory - Or deviations and determining factors

-- Dysfunctional Interactions - If accidents are seen as arising from the interactions between components or subsystems, they can be eliminated by controlling dysfunctional interactions. - Defined as those interactions that lead to hazardous states. - Types of dysfunctional interactions (by Leplat [175]) - (1) Deficiencies in the articulation of subsystems - Three problems types - (1) Boundary areas as zones of insecurity - (2) Zones of overlap as zones of insecurity - (3) Asynchronous evolution of subsystems - (2) Lack of linkup between elements of a system - Examples - (1) Poor circulation of information within a group - (2) Lack of correspondence between individual capacity and the task requirements - (3) Incompatibility between the system operation and the mental models/expectations
+- Dysfunctional Interactions - If accidents are seen as arising from the interactions between components or subsystems, they can be eliminated by controlling dysfunctional interactions. - Defined as those interactions that lead to hazardous states. - Factors related to accidents can be classified in terms of the type of dysfunctional interactions (by Leplat [175]) - (1) Deficiencies in the articulation of subsystems - Three problems types - (1) Boundary areas as zones of insecurity - (2) Zones of overlap as zones of insecurity - (3) Asynchronous evolution of subsystems - (2) Lack of linkup between elements of a system - Examples - (1) Poor circulation of information within a group - (2) Lack of correspondence between individual capacity and the task requirements - (3) Incompatibility between the system operation and the mental models/expectations

 - Control Theory Models - It views safety as a control problem.
-[274] - Systems are viewed as - Interrelated components that are kept in a state of dynamic equilibrium by feedback loops of information and control. - Accidents occur when - Disturbances are not adequately handled by the control system. - Rather than focusing on energy flow, it focuses on changes. - Can have unforeseen consequences in a complex system, because of incomplete understanding of the system.
+[274] - Systems are viewed as - interrelated components that are kept in a state of dynamic equilibrium by feedback loops of information and control. - Accidents occur when - disturbances are not adequately handled by the control system. - Rather than focusing on energy flow, it focuses on changes. - Can have unforeseen consequences in a complex system, because of incomplete understanding of the system.